 Accessibility features in Picture Manager

 Many accessibility features are built into Microsoft Picture Manager.
-These features are available to everyone, without the need for additional TE000127224.
+These features are available to everyone.

 Many features and commands are available directly from the keyboard.
 You can also view and print lists of all the shortcut keys available.

 You can customize Picture Manager to better suit your needs.
-You can zoom in on your pictures to see more detail on the screen, or view the Picture Manager interface in TE000127945.
+You can zoom in on your pictures to see more detail on the screen.
 If you use the Microsoft IntelliMouse or Microsoft IntelliMouse Trackball pointing device, you can scroll and zoom directly by using the mouse instead of clicking buttons on the screen.

 You can learn more about accessibility features in Microsoft products from the Microsoft Accessibility Today Web site.
 To learn about creating accessible content for your Web pages, refer to this Introduction to Web Accessibility (W3C).